sardana-org/sardana/doc/source/users/spock.rst

 use of square brackets to group the repeat parameters and its repetitions.
 The *Spock Syntax* was extended for the cases 1 and 2 in case only one repetion of the repeat parameter is needed, this extension assumes that the parameter values passed by the user are a single repetition of the repeat parameter.
-A set of macro parameter examples using both syntax can be found :ref:`here <sardana-devel-macro-parameter-examples>`.
+A set of macro examples using both syntaxes can be found in :ref:`sardana-devel-macro-parameter-examples`.
+You can see the invocation example for each macro in its docstring.

 Using spock as a Python_ console
 --------------------------------